PHart3/colimits-agda/Colimit-code/README.md

     of **Lemma 17** of the paper.
 (The second naturality square, arising from pre-composition with diagram maps.)

-- The `Main-Theorem/` folder gathers all data of the desired adjunction from `L-R-L/`, `R-L-R/`, and `Map-Nat/`.
+- The `Main-Theorem/` folder gathers all the data of the desired adjunction from `L-R-L/`, `R-L-R/`, and `Map-Nat/`.

 - The `Create/` folder contains the proof of **Theorem 18** of the paper,